 Chisholm’s criterion of intensionality is threefold.
 First, a sentence reports an intentional phenomenon if it contains a singular term that purports to refer to some object and it is such that neither it nor its negation implies that the purported reference of the singular term does or does not exist.
 The first criterion amounts to the recognition that if a sentence containing a singular term reports an intentional phenomenon, then it fails to satisfy the law of existential generalization (from ‘Fa’ infer ‘∃xFx’).
 Secondly, a true sentence reports an intentional phenomenon if it contains a singular term ‘a’ and if replacement of ‘a’ by coreferential term ‘b’ results in transforming the true sentence into a false sentence that differs only from the former in that ‘b’ replaces ‘a’.
 The second criterion amounts to recognition that if a sentence containing a singular term reports an intentional phenomenon, then it fails the test of the substitutivity of coreferential terms salva veritate.
 Finally, if a complex sentence containing an embedded ‘that’-clause reports an intentional phenomenon, then neither it nor its negation entail the truth of the proposition expressed by the embedded ‘that’-clause.

 The question can be decomposed into two questions.
-On the one hand, by making intensionality the criterion of intentionality, one in effect espouses a general linguistic view of intentionality.
-What matters to the non-linguistic state reported are the properties of the linguistic report.
+On the one hand, acceptance of intensionality as the criterion of intentionality seems to reflect the endorsement of a general linguistic view of intentionality in the following sense: what matters to the mental (i.e. non-linguistic) state reported are the properties of the linguistic report.
 There are at least two reasons for scepticism about the linguistic view of intentionality.
-On the other hand, there are some specific reasons for questioning two of Chisholm's criteria.
+On the other hand, there are some specific reasons for questioning two of Chisholm’s criteria.
 I start with the latter.
 It seems hard to deny that states of knowledge are states with intentionality.
-At least, reports of knowledge states satisfy Chisholm's second non-substitutivity criterion.
+At least, reports of knowledge states satisfy Chisholm’s second non-substitutivity criterion.
 From the fact that knowledge ascription (18) is true, it does not follow that (19) is, even though ‘Cicero’ and ‘Tully’ are coreferential:

 - Tom knows that Cicero denounced Catiline.